‘People feel supported and know where to turn if ever they need to’

 Inclusion is integral to life at Penningtons Manches Cooper.
 We focus on creating an inspirational culture that enables everyone to reach their career potential by being their true selves.
 By recruiting and retaining the most talented and motivated people, regardless of identity, background or circumstances, we can deliver the best possible real world outcomes for our clients.
 We are wholly committed to fostering an environment where our people are valued, motivated and feel empowered to make the most of their working and personal lives.

-As part of our wider commitment to increasing the representation of Black and ethnic minority individuals in the legal sector, in Spring 2022, we will be launching our brand new programme, EMpower.
+As part of our wider commitment to increasing the representation of Black and ethnic minority individuals in the legal sector, in spring 2022, we launched our new programme, EMpower.
 EMpower is open to all first year law students and penultimate year non-law students from a Black heritage or ethnic minority background.
-The programme will provide a unique opportunity for students to gain invaluable application advice, meet our lawyers, work shadow, build key networking skills and better understand the culture at Penningtons Manches Cooper.
-There is a simple application process which focuses on motivations to participate in the programme, but no formal interview process.
-Applications for the Empower programme are now open until 13 February - apply here.
+The programme provides a unique opportunity for students to gain invaluable application advice, meet our lawyers, work shadow, build key networking skills and better understand the culture at Penningtons Manches Cooper.
+We hosted our 2023 programme in April, but please check back later in the year for details on how to apply for our 2024 programme.

 The firm has joined the Race Fairness Commitment, a series of pioneering measures aimed at tackling inequality in the recruitment, progression and retention of talent from ethnic minorities in the UK.
 Launched by diversity graduate recruitment specialist Rare, it encourages the use of data-driven and contextual techniques to identify areas for improvement.